orion3dgames/t5c/README.md

 - global chat (works accross zones)
 - server controlled collisions
 - persistence with mysql lite
+- abilities
+- roadming monsters (with basic ai & attacks)
+- selecting characters and monsters
+- and more...

 ## Roadmap
 You can follow the progress here: [FORUM POST](https://forum.babylonjs.com/t/multiplayer-top-down-rpg-babylon-js-colyseus/35733/12)